NethServer/docs/administrator-manual/en/docker.rst

  config setprop docker bridgeAeria br0 signal-event nethserver-docker-update

-The NethServer DHCP module can be used to set IP addresses for the docker containers.
+The |product| DHCP module can be used to set IP addresses for the docker containers.
 By default docker containers use random MAC addresses so fixed ones need to be set for the containers to make DHCP reservations work.

 Here is an example for starting pihole in the Aeria network and set the MAC address ::